 The per diem includes meals and is broken down by breakfast, lunch, dinner and I&E (Incidental Expenses).
 Incidental expenses are things such as payment for bellhop, personal telephone calls, laundry, travel between lodging and places where meals are taken, and other individual needs.

-The federal site provides a breakdown of individual meal amounts.
-The M&IE MUST correspond to the location specified for the OVERNIGHT LODGING.
-The meals are broken out because you must deduct any meal that is provided by the conference, hotel, event, etc. If a meal is provided, you MUST REDUCE the per diem by that applicable meal.
+The per diem (M&IE-meals and incidentals) MUST correspond to the location specified for the OVERNIGHT LODGING.
+The meals are broken out because you must deduct any meal that is provided by the conference, hotel, event, etc. If a meal is provided, you MUST REDUCE the per diem by that applicable meal, and Chrome River calculates automatically based upon the information entered.

 On a travel departure and return day (defined as the day the traveler leaves from and returns to the official business travel destination) 75% of the per diem is allowable based on: